kemiolamudzengi/2023W1-exam/README.md

 ## JUPYTER NOTEBOOK
  - Do your work in the partA.ipynb file, this is the file you will submit on gradescope.
 DO NOT CHANGE THE NAME
- - Submit on Gradescope in the  THE Final Exam - PROGRAMMING   assignment.
+ - Submit on Gradescope in the  **Final Exam - PROGRAMMING**   assignment.

 ## DASHBOARD INTERACTION VIDEO FILE
  - This file shows you what the interaction is for the last question